Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown

-These pics are from about 1906, just after Joe's circus days were over, and his days with the Bell-Prevost Trio, an acrobatic act on Vaudeville, began.
+These pictures are from circa 1906, just after Joe's circus days were over, and his days with the Bell-Prevost Trio, an acrobatic act on Vaudeville, began.
 Frank Prevost does the catching in both pics.
 Prevost was the first to encourage Joe to explore his natural flare for comedy.

 Joe became a member of “The Marvelous Ashtons,” an acrobat troupe that traveled across the country performing in various circuses.

-During his circus years, Joe became one of the first performers to execute “the passing somersault.”
-That’s that really cool trick when two guys are thrown into the air and flip while passing each other mid-air before being caught by their partners on the ground.
+During his circus years, Joe was one of the first performers to execute “the passing somersault,” the trick where two acrobats are thrown into the air, and flip while passing each other mid-air, before being caught by their partners on the ground.

 Advertisement

-The trick inspired the song “The Daring Young Man on the Flying Trapeze,” and young Joe E. Brown was that daring young man flying through the air.
+The trick inspired the song “The Daring Young Man on the Flying Trapeze.”
+Young Joe E. Brown was that daring young man flying through the air.

 Joe E. Brown